1 John 2:12-14 Three Stages of Christian Maturity

 “I have written to you, fathers, because you know Him who has been from the beginning” (14).

-John writes the same thing twice to the fathers, those who are mature and have been close to the Lord through the years.
+John repeats the same message to fathers, those who are mature and have been close to the Lord for years.
 Crises will come and go.
-Many ‘why’ questions arise from the difficult situations they experience or face.
-Every answer is found by more deeply knowing the Eternal One.
+Many ‘why’ questions arise from the difficult situations they face.
+Every answer is found by gaining a deeper understanding of the Eternal One.

-The special needs of mature believers revolve around these life challenges, where they learn how the Eternal One helps them weather these storms.
-They need a deeper faith to guide them to trust in God rather than remain in the narrow corridors of pessimism.
+The specific needs of mature believers focus on these life challenges, where they learn how the Eternal One helps them withstand these storms.
+They need stronger faith to trust in God rather than stay confined within the narrow corridors of pessimism.

 Challenges and Needs of Young Believers

-Young men face particular temptations that must be overcome.
+Young men encounter specific temptations that must be conquered.

 “I am writing to you, young men, because you have overcome the evil one” (13).